First Year of Marriage: What to Expect (And How to Thrive)

 The reality of year one

 The first year of marriage is often romanticized, but it's actually one of the most challenging.
-You're merging lives, habits, finances, and expectations.
+You're merging lives, habits, finances, and expectations, often for the first time as a married couple.

 This isn't a bad thing.
 It's just different from what movies show.
-The couples who thrive are the ones who expect adjustment — not perfection.
+The couples who thrive are the ones who expect adjustment, not perfection.
+If you're still engaged and reading this, you're already ahead of most people who start this conversation in year two.

 What to expect (and normalize)